passy/glashammer-rdrei/docs/source/bundle_i18n.rst

     {{ d|formatdate('long') }}

-For API for the actual functions, if you want or need to use them outsode templates are as so:
+For API for the actual functions, if you want or need to use them outside templates are as so:

 .. autofunction:: glashammer.bundles.i18n.format_datetime